Abdullah1738/omsbench/AWS.md

 ## Step 03 – Create Security Groups

-Defines security boundaries for storage, stateless, and benchmark tiers with intra-cluster rules.
+Defines security boundaries for storage, stateless, and benchmark tiers with intra-cluster rules and points their route tables at the internet gateway so public IPv4 addresses stay reachable for SSH.

 > Set `SSH_ALLOWED_CIDR` in `state/env.sh` (for example, `SSH_ALLOWED_CIDR=203.0.113.0/24`) before running this step so SSH access is restricted to your network.
 If unset, the script defaults to `0.0.0.0/0`.
+> The script reuses `state/network.json` to swap the `storage`, `stateless`, and `bench` route tables (`0.0.0.0/0`) over to the internet gateway recorded in Step 02, ensuring those subnets can accept SSH to their public IPv4 addresses.

 ```bash
 cat <<'EOF' > scripts/03-security-groups.sh